< Back to Previous

 Amen.

 When the bells stop, the birds end their dance abruptly and roost, vanishing almost entirely except for a few enthusiastic stragglers in extracurricular circuits, looking now like ordinary avian flight about Siena.
 They settle in a matter of seconds.
-The sound has settled too, becoming merely other species of birds heralding sunrise by chirping in the distance, an occasional nearby coo.
+The sound has settled too, comprising merely other species of birds heralding sunrise by chirping in the distance, an occasional nearby coo.

 Some observations